antvis/G6/docs/manual/middle/keyConcept.en.md

 - `draw(cfg, group)`: Draw the Shape with configurations and its container;
 - `update(cfg, n)`: Update the item according to the configurations and the item;
-- `setState(name, value, item)`: Response the states changing for items.
+- `setState(name, value, item)`: Response the states change for items.

 For more information, refer to [Shape API](/en/docs/api/Shape)。